 As I previously stated, A Tribe Called Quest (mainly Q-Tip) borrowed so much material from the Blue Note catalog that I almost decided not to include them on this list, simply because choices like “Award Tour” (Milt Jackson’s “Olinga”) and “Electric Relaxation” (Ronnie Foster’s “Mystic Brew”) would be quite typical.

 Buried deep in their debut album, however, is a heavy boom bap cut called “Youthful Expression.”
-It samples Reuben Wilson’s cover of the Marvin Gaye classic “Inner City Blues,” released on Blue Note in 1974.
+It samples Reuben Wilson’s cover of the Marvin Gaye classic “Inner City Blues” that was released on Blue Note in 1974.

 Words by Cale Hawkins (@calehawkins)